skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 three visitors, who I believed to be friends.
 And I have never seen the sun since that day."

-Eomer and Thu'fir sense that this might not be the safest topic of conversation, so Eomer changes the subject, "We read a book.
+Eomier and Thu'fir sense that this might not be the safest topic of conversation, so Eomier changes the subject, "We read a book.
 It was written by a man named Norvus."

 "Yes.
 The Exile."